Bohm hits 1,000th HR in World Series history, Phils launch 5

 “I feel awesome about it.
 I was just really excited that the ball was coming toward me so I just got out of my seat and tried to catch it,” said 10-year-old Ty Kuhner from Wilmington, Delaware, who was at the game with his parents and older sister, Madison.

-Schwarber, who led the National League with 46 home runs this season, hit his fourth homer of this postseason, a two-run Schwarbomb into the center-field shrubbery.
+Schwarber, who led the National League with 46 home runs this year, hit his fourth homer of the postseason, a two-run Schwarbomb into the center-field shrubbery.
 Hoskins followed with a drive to left that chased McCullers.

 Cy Young himself gave up the first World Series homer, an inside-the-parker to Pittsburgh's Jimmy Sebring against Boston in the first World Series game in 1903.